-Earlier this month we posted a lengthy article, full of budgets and graphs detailing exactly how we managed to pull off this trip around the world without flights.
+In the prior article we published our mega-post full of budgets and graphs detailing exactly how we managed to pull off this trip around the world without flights.
 (You can read that here: How To Achieve the Impossible: A Cheap World Cruise.)

 The 300-day trip around the world was quite the adventure, that came along with many pleasures and some drawbacks too.
 There were some pros and cons to a global voyage like this.
 So here’s a candid look at both sides as we reflect back on this grand adventure.
 Grab a cup of coffee and let’s talk travel!